Skip to main content

 Independently Managing Wireless Transmission By Individual Spectrum Access Systems In A Shared Radio Frequency Spectrum

-The invention is a new method for protecting an incumbent in shared radio frequency spectrum from aggregate interference exceeding a specified percentile from emitters managed by multiple Spectrum Access Systems (SASs).
+The invention is a new method for protecting an incumbent in shared radio frequency spectrum from aggregate interference exceeding a specified percentile from emitters managed by multiple SASs.
 The novelty of this method is that each SAS can independently determine which of its emitters to suspend without exchanging detailed information with the other SASs.
-The invention uses a bound on the cumulative distribution function of the stochastic aggregate interference and partitioning of the overall interference budget among the SASs.
-There is a tradeoff in terms of spectral efficiency from using this method, but our preliminary tests of practical scenarios in the CBRS band shows this tradeoff to be small in most cases for moderate numbers of SASs.
+The invention uses a bound on the cumulative distribution function of the stochastic aggregate interference and a partitioning of the overall interference budget among the SASs.